 He is frequently consulted by his clients on issues relating to claims strategies, recommendations, and formal representation on both non-litigated and litigated matters through the hearing process and on appeal.
-He has presented numerous seminars to insurers, third-party administrators, employers, and other groups on topics ranging from introductory workers’ compensation courses and legislative and statutory updates, to detailed presentations on death benefits, Medicare set-asides, and return to work issues.
+He has presented numerous seminars to insurers, third-party administrators, employers, and other groups on topics from introductory workers’ compensation courses and legislative and statutory updates, to detailed presentations on death benefits, Medicare set-asides, and return to work issues.

 Matthew began his legal career in 1996 with a general practice firm in downtown Milwaukee focusing his practice on real estate, personal injury, and employment law with an emphasis on litigation.
 In 1998, began to concentrate in defense of workers’ compensation cases working for a well-known Milwaukee firm in the workers’ compensation group.

 From 2009 through 2013, Matthew worked as a senior attorney at a prominent Wisconsin workers’ compensation law firm and continued his focus on defending workers’ compensation claims.
 After a brief foray in the medico-legal industry, Matthew returned to practicing workers’ compensation defense and general litigation in 2016 as a senior attorney with a well-respected litigation firm in the Delafield area.

 Matt has been an active member of the Pewaukee community for 15 years.
 He enjoys travel and dining with his wife, Tanya, and spending time with his college-age children.
 He keeps active by running and cycling and is an avid Badger sports and music fan.

 In his free time, Matthew enjoys volunteering in his community and mentoring at his local high school booster club.
 From 2012-2018 he served as a board member of Pewaukee Sussex United Soccer Club including roles as Vice President of Select Soccer, Vice President of Recreational & Academy Soccer, and coach.
 He is also active in his local high school booster club.